xym2009/OS-Eval/README.md

 # Contact Us
 If you have any questions or suggestions on improving the usability of the dataset, please contact Yuming Xiang (z199208081010@163.com/xiangym@aircas.ac.cn).

+For more details, please refer to the corresponding paper: "A Global-to-local Algorithm for High-resolution Optical and SAR Image Registration" ([https://ieeexplore.ieee.org/abstract/document/9204802](https://ieeexplore.ieee.org/abstract/document/10233894)).

+If you are using this dataset in your project, we kindly ask you to cite:

     @article{xiang2023global,
-  title={A Global-to-local Algorithm for High-resolution Optical and SAR Image Registration}, author={Xiang, Yuming and Wang, Xuanqi and Wang, Feng and You, Hongjian and Qiu, Xiaolan and Fu, Kun}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2023}, publisher={IEEE}
+    title={A Global-to-local Algorithm for High-resolution Optical and SAR Image Registration}, author={Xiang, Yuming and Wang, Xuanqi and Wang, Feng and You, Hongjian and Qiu, Xiaolan and Fu, Kun}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2023},
+    publisher={IEEE}
     }